 1. Learnyst

-• How it stands out: it combines Gamified LMS mechanics with course selling, branded delivery, marketing tools, and advanced DRM based content protection.
+- How it stands out: we combine Gamified LMS mechanics with course selling, branded delivery, marketing tools, and advanced DRM-based content protection.

-• Limitation to know: gamification most clearly for batches, and badge templates are predefined.
+- Limitations: gamification is most clearly for batches, and badge templates are predefined.

 2. TalentLMS